Pontprennau: History

-Pontprennau is the Welsh for "Bridge of Trees".
+Pontprennau is Welsh for "Bridge of Trees".
 Lying east-west along the foot of the hills of the South Wales valleys, with Caerphilly directly north, the area is defined by a series of hills, intersected by shallow valleys created by streams which feed as tributaries into the Rhymney River.

 Once a part of an area made up of several farms in Llanedeyrn, Pontprennau was designated in the 1970s for residential development, with the M4 Motorway Junction 30 developed for the purpose.
 It has expanded greatly since the early 1990s, driven primarily by private sector housing, and then corporate offices on Cardiff Gate.

 St. Mellons and Pontprennau were suburbs of Cardiff by 1974 and by the 1990s the estates started to spill over the boundaries into Lisvane and Cyncoed.

 The Pontprennau community was created from part of the Llanedeyrn ward of the previously existing St Mellons community in 1996.
 The remaining part of the St Mellons community became Old St Mellons.

 Today

 According to the United Kingdom Census 2001, there were 8,037 people living in Pontprennau.
 However, this has expanded greatly since, due to sustained housing development both in West Pontprennau and on further pieces of unused land.

 East Pontprennau, adjacent to the M4 motorway junction 30, is the commercial sector of the development, housing Cardiff Gate Business Park, Cardiff Gate services, and Cardiff Gate Retail Park.
 The 100 acre business park provides office accommodation to regional representation for many multinational companies and is also home to the Emergency Control Centre for South Wales, as well as the fire training centre.
-There is also a motorway service station, Ibis Hotel and Toby Cavery.
-The retail park is home to a large 24/7 Asda supermarket and petrol station, a B&Q DIY store, a McDonald's restaurant, a gym, coffee shop, and several home furniture stores.

 Central Pontprennau is mainly devoted to housing development.
 The northern edge and highest point in the community is where the community centre, the church, Pontprennau Primary School and Pontprennau Medical Centre, dentist and pharmacy are located.
 At the bottom of the hill is the western edge, which has a small commercial area, with a large proportion of the land dedicated to industrial use now being converted to private sector housing.
-It also houses a Waitrose supermarket, Tesla, Inc. car centre, The Village Inn Public House and restaurant, and the Spire Healthcare hospital.
+It also houses the Spire Healthcare hospital.